izzymsft/PatientResources/INSTALLATION.md

 ```

 ### Step 5 - Set up the Stream Analytics Job

-The JSON Schema for this ARM Template is available here
+The JSON Schema for this ARM Template is available here:

 https://raw.githubusercontent.com/Azure/azure-resource-manager-schemas/master/schemas/2016-03-01/Microsoft.StreamAnalytics.json

-Fetch the ARM templates for deploying the Stream Analytics Job via ARM Templates
+Fetch the ARM templates for deploying the Stream Analytics Job via ARM Templates and run the deployment to create the job

 ```shell